 Google Workspace CSE Resources

-Client Side Encryption (CSE) in Google Workspace enables encryption operations within the client, storing only encrypted files and encrypted keys in the cloud.
+Client Side Encryption (CSE) in Google Workspace enables encryption operations within the client, storing only encrypted data and encrypted keys in the cloud.
 AES symmetric keys are used to encrypt the user content.

 With Google Workspace CSE:

-Key ACL Service (KACLS) controls the top-level encryption keys that protect users Docs, Sheets, and Slides data.
+Key ACL Service (KACLS) controls the top-level encryption keys that protect users' Gmail messages, Meet Calls, Calendar event data, and Google Drive (Docs, Sheets, and Slides data).
 KACLS is also referred to as external key management service in this document.

 The authorization to encrypt or decrypt an object is created by Google Workspace.

 End-user authentication is provided by a third-party identity provider.

 Only encrypted data and encrypted keys are sent to Google Workspace servers.